Posted by Starwest Botanicals Content Team | Medically Reviewed by Daniel Powers, MS on 07-19-2022

 - Choose powerful flavors – If mushroom isn’t your preferred flavor profile, hide the reishi with strong flavors like berries, chocolate, and peanut butter.

 - Try a bowl – Create a reishi smoothie bowl with acai, almond milk, protein powder, and frozen berries.
 Top it with your favorite granola, cacao nibs, and a drizzle of maple syrup.
 This is a delicious and nutritious way to receive the health benefits of reishi mushrooms by adding it into your meals.

 Now that we’ve covered how to use reishi mushroom powder, let’s hit on a few frequently asked questions:

 - Can you take reishi every day?
-The proper dosage of these medicinal mushrooms varies from strain to strain, and can change depending upon the manufacturer of your powder.
+The proper dosage of these medicinal mushrooms varies and can change depending upon the manufacturer of your powder.
 Always consult the label.
 Know that reishi isn’t typically used as a daily supplement over extended periods of time.

 - Is reishi powder safe to use?
 For most people, reishi is totally safe to consume.
 However, it can pose health risks to certain individuals.
 For example, people who are pregnant or nursing shouldn’t take reishi.
 Consult with your physician before embarking on any new supplement routine.